How to Run 10+ Playwright Agents on One Logged-In Browser

 Every agent starts with a blank profile — logged out.
 You would have to script the login in each one, and 2FA or captcha breaks that immediately.
 Ten simultaneous logins from one IP also looks enough like a credential-stuffing attempt that some sites will challenge or lock the account.

-This is the path I tried first.
+This is the path most teams try first.
 Export your login cookies to a JSON file and load that file in every agent's new context.
-It worked fine on LinkedIn, Reddit, and Facebook.
-On X, the session got flagged.
+It works fine on most sites — internal tools, SaaS dashboards, staging environments, and the friendlier end of the public-internet spectrum.

-If your activity is on the friendlier end of that spectrum, storageState is the simpler path.
-The next section is about the case where you need a real browser to keep your own legitimate work from getting flagged.
+If your activity is on the friendlier end of that spectrum, `storageState` is the simpler path.
+The next section is about the case where you want one shared, persistent, real-user-style browser instead.

 * * *